serialseb/serialseb.github.com/testimonials.md

 Want to add your own testimonial on here?
 [Edit the file on github](https://github.com/serialseb/serialseb.github.com/edit/master/testimonials.md) and add yours at the top.

+> Seb is articulate, passionate, courageous and fiercely intelligent; exactly the kind of person you want to have around
+> if you've got difficult problems to solve.
+I enjoyed working with him immensely and wouldn't hesitate to do so again.

+[Liz Keogh](http://lizkeogh.com), Lean and Agile consultant

+>
+>
 > I used OpenRasta during a code "boot-camp" to teach developers about ReST.
 We spent about 1 hour total talking about
 > ReSt and some different theory.
 We then spent the next 3 hours showing and writing code.
 We created a basic CRUD
 > style controller, put some basic authentication into the pipeline and had a working service up and running by the time